 Exceptions to this policy are granted in a limited number of special request(s).
 For example, the University Seal may be used for class projects and for university-approved conference and presentation materials.
 To be considered for such an exception, contact Auxiliary Enterprises at 601-979-1325.

-Approval must be received prior to printing, manufacturing, or distribution.
-Any use of the logo, seal, name, or other University marks must be in accordance with policies established by Jackson State University and must not harm the good name or will of the University.
+Approval must be received prior to printing, manufacture, or distribution.
+Any use of the logo, seal, name, or other University marks must be in accordance with policies established by the University.

 Resale and Other Commercial Use of University Logo